Union County Historical Society

 UNION COUNTY HISTORICAL SOCIETY CALENDARS FOR SALE

-THE UNION County Historical Society’s 2017 Calendars are now for Sale.
-As in the past, we have dug into our archives to bring you pictures of the past.
-This year, since its the 100th anniversary of World War I, the calendar is centered on this time frame.
-Union County mobilized for the war and on certain months you will see the headlines from the local papers that reflect the war efforts.
+As in the past, we have dug into our archives to bring you pictures of Union County history.
+This year is the 100th anniversary of the US entry into World War I. Union County mobilized for the war and on certain months you will see the headlines from the local papers that reflect the war efforts.

-TWO sizes are available this year, the regular size at $6 and then a pocket size calendar for $4.
+TWO size calendars are available this year: the regular size at $6 and a pocket size calendar for $4.
 If ordering by mail add $2.00 for postage and handling for each calendar.
 If ordering more than one calendar, please call the office at 570-524-8666 for postage charge.
-Checks can be mailed to the Union County Historical Society at 103 South Second Street, Lewisburg, PA 17837.
+Checks can be mailed to the Union County Historical Society at 103 South 2nd Street, Lewisburg, PA 17837.
 You can also order calendars online by using the links below.

 TWO Or More Calendars